Five car-freeSummer adventuresclose to London

 The Royal Horticultural Society’s flagship garden is a delight in every season.
 Whether your visit to Wisley coincides with apple blossom in the orchard, curtains of flowering purple in the wisteria walk, or autumn’s leafy carnival of colour, there’s always plenty to see.

 What’s special about it in summer?
 Look out for hammocks in the trees and swing seats by the River Wey, flame-like Peruvian lilies or delicate white Chinese dogwood.

 How do I get there?
-Follow Good Journey’s directions to arrive by bus from Guildford or Kingston upon Thames.
+Follow Good Journey’s directions.
+There’s a brand new shuttle bus from Wokingham railway station.
+Or you can arrive by bus from Guildford or Kingston upon Thames.
 And get discounted entry with your bus or train ticket.

 Anything to look out for on the way?
 If you catch bus 715 from Kingston, the route runs beside the River Thames before heading for the wooded commons near Esher.
 (You can also pick up the bus opposite Café Rouge, five minutes from Esher’s railway station).
 Keep an eye out for Claremont Park on the left and, soon after the village Cobham, the gothic tower of Painshill rising over the main road.

 Where can I have lunch?
 Wisley has five different coffee shops and food halls, serving everything from scones to sausages.
 The Stone Pine café at the north end of the garden is a good choice, serving gourmet sandwiches in a pine and heather landscape that feels beautifully peaceful.